JoePeirson/baseball_analysis/README.md

 </p>

 #### Pitch Count
 The histogram for pitch count is as expected.
-When the pitch count is in the batters favour, expected bases are higher, and visa versa.
+When the pitch count is in the batters favour, expected bases are higher, and visa versa. <br>
 But there is space for some efficiency gains in batting.
 For example, at a pitch count of 3-1, a batter can get a walk if he gets a ball in one of the next three balls.
 A batters expected bases at a 3-1 count is 0.719, but when choosing to play safe and avoid attmepting to hit a players expected bases go up to 0.752.
 Obviously, this strategy has to be limited due to pitchers becoming aware of the strategy.

 <p float="left">